Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 Transitioning from Administration to Other Procedures

-Shifting from Administration to other insolvency procedures often signifies a pivotal phase in a company's restructuring efforts.
-Administration serves as a protection mechanism under mainly the Insolvency Act, allowing a business to operate.
-At the same time, efforts are made to salvage it, either through restructuring or preparing for a sale.
-This process is vital when a company cannot pay its debts but has viable aspects worth saving.
+Shifting from administration to other insolvency procedures under the Insolvency Act 1986 often signifies a pivotal phase in a company's restructuring efforts.
+Administration serves as a protection mechanism under Schedule B1, allowing a business to operate whilst ensuring compliance with the Insolvency Act 1986.
+At the same time, efforts are made to salvage it, either through restructuring or preparing for a sale under the oversight of licensed insolvency practitioners.

-Moving from Administration may lead to various outcomes, including Liquidation or the creation of a new company.
-In certain circumstances, if recovery is deemed unfeasible, the administrator might opt for Liquidation.
-This could be a creditors' voluntary Liquidation, where creditors decide to liquidate the company's assets to recoup losses, or a members' voluntary Liquidation, applicable only when the company remains solvent.
+Moving from administration may lead to various outcomes, including liquidation or the creation of a new company.
+In certain circumstances, if recovery is deemed unfeasible, the administrator might opt for liquidation whilst ensuring compliance with the statutory hierarchy.

 Key aspects of the shift include:

-Application of procedures that do not apply to individuals.
+Application of procedures under the Insolvency Act 1986 that do not apply to individuals, ensuring compliance with the corporate insolvency framework.

 Conclusion